eslachance/php-transparent-proxy/README.md

 I needed to do cross-domain AJAX calls from a jQuery front-end to a PHP backend which was on another domain, and couldn't find a complete, functional proxy script that could bridge both ends... so I created my own.
 Since both servers had PHP (but the backend needed extra stuff that wasn't on the frontend server), doing a PHP Proxy seemed like the way to go.

+## No Longer Maintained

+Please note that I no longer maintain this repo, and have no plans to update it in the future.

 ### What this is *NOT*

 PHP Transparent Proxy is not a server proxy that redirects requests.
 In other words, it's not a server that you would add to your browser and that would "pretend" to be from somewhere else.
 It can't be used to bypass a firewall at work or at school, etc.